cs440lang/lectures/slides/09-typecheck.md

 # Type Checking Before Evaluation

-Our evaluator now consults the type checker before running a program, ensuring only well-typed expressions reach the dynamic semantics.
+Our evaluator now consults the type checker before running a program, ensuring that only well-typed expressions are evaluated at runtime.

 ```ocaml {3,8-9}
 try